taxoz504/learning/README.md

-# Learning HTML, JavaScript and gethub
+# Learning HTML, JavaScript and github
-Im using this guthub for learning programing languages atm im looking at HTML and JavaScript,
+Im using this github for learning programing languages atm im looking at HTML and JavaScript,